Application process

 3. The same signoff panels will be used for both training and recognition route.

 For Learner route applications the Credential Development Body will review the application, self-assessment, references, and responsible officer endorsement in order to ensure that those with relevant previous skills/experience will have these recognised appropriately.
+For further details on a learner route application please refer to the document - Credential User Guide.

-Doctors working within the scope of the credential and wishing to be acknowledged as credential holders will apply for recognition to be a credential holder
+Doctors working within the scope of the credential and wishing to be acknowledged as credential holders will apply for recognition to be a credential holder.

-The recognition route is an entirely new process for acknowledging a doctor’s knowledge, skills and experience against a number of credential specific capabilities in practice (CiPs) and procedural skills.
+The Recognition route is an entirely new process for acknowledging a doctor’s knowledge, skills and experience against a number of credential specific capabilities in practice (CiPs) and procedural skills.
 Doctors who can demonstrate they meet the outcomes of a GMC (General Medical Council) credential can be awarded the credential by providing evidence instead of completing the credential training pathway.

 For further details on a recognition route application please refer to the document – Credential Specific Guidance